thirtysevenfox/CivicEarworm/HELPUS.md

    Strategizing how and where this can show up in real-world movements, classrooms, festivals, or protests.
 - **Editorial Help**
    Getting this into consumable formats for publication, getting it to a point where the message can be distributed and go from ears to minds.
+- **Press Coverage**
+   Generating awareness.
+Driving interest.
+Vectoring in the hearts and minds.

 ------